Benin Expedition of 1897

-The Benin Expedition of 1897 was a punitive expedition by a British force of 1,200 men under Sir Harry Rawson in response to the ambush of a previous British party under Acting Consul General James Phillips, of the Niger Coast Protectorate.
-Rawson's troops captured and sacked Benin City, bringing to an end the Kingdom of Benin, which was eventually absorbed into colonial Nigeria.
+The Benin Expedition of 1897 was a punitive expedition by a British force of 1,200 men under Sir Harry Rawson.
+It came in response to the ambush and slaughter of a 250-strong party led by British Acting Consul General James Phillips of the Niger Coast Protectorate.
+Rawson's troops captured Benin City and the Kingdom of Benin was eventually absorbed into colonial Nigeria.
+The expedition freed about 100 Africans enslaved by the Oba.
+The expedition had significant impacts on the Kingdom of Benin, including the looting of cultural artefacts and the exile of the Oba.

 Background

-At the end of the 19th century, the Kingdom of Benin had managed to retain its independence during the Scramble for Africa, and the Oba of Benin exercised a monopoly over trade in Benin's territories which the Royal Niger Company considered a threat.
+At the end of the 19th century, the Kingdom of Benin had retained its independence during the Scramble for Africa, and the Oba of Benin exercised a monopoly over trade in Benin's territories which the Royal Niger Company considered a threat.
 In 1892, Deputy Commissioner and Vice-Consul Captain Henry Lionel Galway (1859–1949) tried to negotiate a trade agreement with Oba Ovọnramwẹn Nọgbaisi (1888–1914) to allow for the free passage of goods through his territory and the development of the palm oil industry.
-Captain Gallwey (as his name was then spelled) would push for British interests in the region, especially of the palm oil industry, by attempting to negotiate a free trade agreement with the Oba at the time.
-Later on, Moor would urge the Foreign office to use whatever means to secure the signed treaty, up to and including force.
+Captain Gallwey (as his name was then spelled) pushed for British interests in the region, especially of the palm oil industry, by attempting to negotiate a free trade agreement with the Oba at the time.
+Later, Ralph Moor urged the Foreign Office to use whatever means to secure the signed treaty, up to and including force.
 Gallwey signed the treaty with the Oba and his chiefs which gave Britain legal justification for exerting greater influence in the region.
-While the treaty itself contained clauses which suggested that the Oba had sought British protection, this was not corroborated by either him or Gallwey.
-According to Gallwey's own account, the Oba was hesitant to sign the treaty.
+The Oba was hesitant to sign the treaty.
 After the British consul Richard Burton visited Benin in 1862 he described it a place of "gratuitous barbarity which stinks of death", a narrative which was publicized in Britain and increased pressure for the territory's incorporation into the British Empire.
 The treaty itself does not explicitly mention anything about the "bloody customs" that Burton had written about, and instead includes a vague clause about ensuring "the general progress of civilization".
 While the treaty granted free trade to British merchants operating in the Kingdom of Benin, the Oba persisted in requiring customs duties.
 Since Major (later Sir) Claude Maxwell Macdonald, the Consul General of the Oil River Protectorate authorities considered the treaty legal and binding, he deemed the Oba's requirements a violation of the accord and thus a hostile act.